ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 Cell Renderers, Loading Cell Renderers and Overlay Components are examples of components without lifecycle methods.

-For this type of Hook you don't have to do anything special and the Hook should work as expected within ag-Grid, although it would often be easier to simply use a functional component in these cases (as there won't be any state to maintain).
+For this type of Hook you don't have to do anything special and the Hook should work as expected within AG Grid, although it would often be easier to simply use a functional component in these cases (as there won't be any state to maintain).

 ## Hooks with Lifecycle Methods